chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

-- [ ] fix: populate arguments from locals should only include required arguments
 - [ ] fix: When prefering relative import inside same package, do not add candidate if relative import exists already
-- [ ] fix: When implementing abstract method, take care of existing ellipsis
 - [ ] fix: implement abstract method is put above __init__
 - [ ] feat: Consider if this should only work for dataclass/classes, for others, there is change signature
 - [ ] fix: cancel introduce type rename dialog still keeps it